soonick/soonick.github.io/_drafts/2021-10-27-introduction-to-protocol-buffers-and-grpc.md

 /path/to/protoc ./person.proto --java_out=.
 ```

 Replace `/path/to/protoc` with the location of your `protoc` binary.
 The result is a single file named `PersonOuterClass.java`.
-This file contains a lot of code that might not be super clear, but the important thing is that we have a `Person` class that follows the same structure as the message we defined in the `proto` file.
+This file contains a lot of code that might not be super clear.
+The important thing is that we have a `Person` class that follows the same structure as the message we defined in the `proto` file.

 A not obvious detail about the generated classes is that they are immutable, which means that once an object is created, it can't be modified.
-Also, the way new instances of the class is by using a Builder (which is also part of the generated code).
+The way new instances of the class are created is by using a Builder (which is also part of the generated code).
 To generate a person, we would do something like this:

 ```java
 Person adrian = Person.newBuilder().setAge(35).build();
 ```

-I omitted a lot most of the fields for brevity, but the idea is the same.
+I omitted a lot most of the fields for brevity, but that's the main idea.

 Although we can compile `proto` files using `protoc` like we did above, it would be time consuming and error prone to expect people to do this manually every time a `proto` file is changed.
-For this reason there are tools that allow us to add this as a compilation step in most build tools.
+For this reason there are tools that allow us to add this compilation step as part of our build.

 ## Compiling proto files in Bazel